LeahRoberts/DISCus/README.rst

  EC958_fimpromoter_off_on_extended	3322	3332	.	.	+	artemis	exon	.	gene_id=exon:3323..3332
  EC958_fimpromoter_off_on_extended	3637	3647	.	.	+	artemis	exon	.	gene_id=exon:3638..3647

+The exons for the DNA switch analysis were created as 10 bp pseudo-exons overlapping each end of the DNA switch regions, totally 4 pseudo-exons regions.

 Output
 -------